Glossary

 Paperhanging

-A form of check fraud involving intentionally writing checks on a closed account.
-The fraudster makes no physical changes to the checks, but the account information is no longer valid.
-Perpetrators only have access to a small number of remaining checks, meaning paperhanging is usually a short-term fraud, but often involves large-dollar purchases.
+A form of check fraud in which a perpetrator intentionally writes checks against a closed account.
+The checks appear unaltered but the account information is no longer valid.
+Because perpetrators have access to only a limited number of remaining checks, the scheme is typically short-lived but often involves large-dollar transactions.

 Par Value